 - Defective parts – installing or failing to replace parts that have been recalled or have known problems

 Drivers of other vehicles may also demonstrate fault based on how they react after a motorcycle crash.
 For example, someone involved in a hit-and-run crash could be found at fault for fleeing the scene of a traffic accident, potentially implicating them in the crash.
 Laws differ from state to state about what constitutes driver negligence.

 Accidents Caused by Motorcycle Defects and Recalls

 Defective or malfunctioning parts can also lead to motorcycle accidents.
 If a part breaks down or suddenly stops working, it could cause a crash resulting in severe injury or death.
-The company that made the part could be held liability as part of a third-party claim, if the part failed to work as designed or intended.
+The company that made the part could be held liable as part of a third-party claim if the part failed to work as designed or intended.

 Safety standards for motorcycles and motorcycle parts are regulated by the National Highway Traffic Safety Administration (NHTSA).
 Manufacturers are required to follow all current regulatory rules and industry guidelines when assembling vehicles.
 However, from time to time certain motorcycle parts may contain a manufacturing defect due to poor engineering, inadequate testing, a flaw in the production process or some other preventable error.